 Chemical transport models (CTMs) are able to estimate airborne pollen levels both in a consistent spatial as well as temporal way by dealing with pollen as large biogenic aerosols emitted by vegetation and subjected to transportation and deposition under various meteorological conditions.
 At the Royal Meteorological Institute of Belgium, the CTM SILAM has been successfully used to model time series of airborne pollen of birches and grasses based on ECMWF’s reanalysed meteorological datasets.

 By combining the CTM SILAM with the heterogeneous observations of airborne pollen an opportunity is created to reconstruct the spatio-temporal distributions of airborne pollen levels near the surface and to investigate associations between pollen, air pollution and health.
 This requires the timely reconstruction of land-use and land-use change over four decades in order to produce the proper spatio-temporal distributions of emissions sources ingested by SILAM.
 Changes of land-use will be estimated using the heritage of long time series of vegetation indices derived from satellite remote sensing platforms such as NOAA-AVHRR and its successors.
 RMI has an in-house long time series of climate data at their disposal useful for further data analysis.
 Air quality data starting in the 1990s will be consulted from IRCELINE.

 Dr. ir.
 Willem Verstraeten (Co-PI and principal scientist) and Dr. ir.
-Andy Delcloo (PI)
+Andy Delcloo (coordinator)